sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 - How to create and update a SAP Service and Asset Manager Mobile Services App with Metrics using transaction `/MERP/CPMS_APPCREATE`.
 - How to review the SAP Service and Asset Manager Mobile Services App with Metrics
 - Optional Features:
-  1. Use an RFC Destination (Middleware Server) to create the App.
+  1. Use an RFC Destination (Middleware Server) to create the Mobile Services App.
   2. Use an RFC Destination to send Metrics to Cloud Reporting.
   3. Set up Satellite Systems.
   4. Enable Multiple Threads in Offline Configuration.